Meet the cast of Michaela Coel drama I May Destroy You

 Where have I seen Ann Akin before?
 She’s best known for he recurring role as DS Ekwensi in Strike, as Dr Simpson in Phillip K Dick’s Electric Dreams, and for recently playing Dee in Trigonometry.
 She’s also starred in the likes of Cold Feet, Law & Order, and the dark drama Unforgotten.

-Who is Police Officer?
-The detective who speaks to Arabella when she reports the sexual assault.
+Who is Officer Funmi?
+The police officer who speaks to Arabella after she reports the sexual assault.

 Where have I seen Sarah Niles before?
 She played Melissa in the comedy Catastrophe, and Meg in the recent Dracula TV mini-series.
 She’s also starred in the most recent series of Trust Me, and appeared in Death in Paradise, Moving On, and Holby City.